 I have included a few examples of notable companies using scarcity to sell their products and services.

 Amazon – This online retailer utilizes both methods of scarcity marketing to its advantage.
 In the first photo, you will notice that they have a “Deal of the Day” section with a countdown timer when customers can purchase certain goods at a discounted price.

 The second photo shows their use of limited number scarcity marketing by letting customers know how many products are left in stock and encouraging customers to order soon.

 Arby’s – Many foods and beverage businesses utilize seasonal or limited-time-only offerings to lure guests to their establishment.
 Here is an example of how Arby’s incorporates limited-time menu items on their website.

 Groupon – This is an interesting example because Groupon has taken the scarcity marketing principle and turned it into their core business model.
 If you aren’t familiar with Groupon, it is a website that allows you to buy products or services within a time constraint.

-You can purchase boating lessons, a new alarm clock or even an all-inclusive vacation to Italy.
-The limited time principle is applied and customers are forced to make a purchasing decision rather quickly.
+You can purchase boating lessons, a new alarm clock, or even an all-inclusive vacation to Italy.
+The limited-time principle is applied, and customers are forced to make a purchasing decision rather quickly.
 Talk about a spontaneous vacation!

 Scarcity marketing works because it forces the customer to take action.
 It is a fact of life that people put off buying things until they have to.
-They will wait until their next pay-check, until they pay off their credit card, or after rent is due.
+They will wait until their next pay-check, or until they pay off their credit card, or after rent is due.

-They make a decision to wait and when the time has come, it is sometimes forgotten.
+They make a decision to wait, and when the time has come, it is sometimes forgotten.
 Encouraging a customer to purchase now rather than later can help you meet your sales goals.